Earthquake magnitudes depend on seismic history, as revealed by a neural network analysis: Methods

 \subsection{Measurement of incompleteness}

+\textit{\textbf{Data set incompleteness}} The incompleteness of the entire train set, $m_c$ is calculated per region.
+This is used as a threshold above which the model's prediction is evaluated (lower magnitude events are used as features, but metrics are not reported for them). $m_c$ is calculated using the maximal curvature method\cite{wiemer_minimum_2000} with a safety margin of $0.2$ units for the Southern California and New Zealand data sets, and the b-stability method\cite{woessner_assessing_2005-1} for the Japan data set.

-\subparagraph{Temporal incompleteness} Temporal incompleteness is measured at the times of events by fitting the completeness magnitude to a window of 300 events: 150 past events, 1 current event, 149 future events.
+\textit{\textbf{Temporal incompleteness}} For conditioning on temporal incompleteness, ee estimate $m_c(t)$ using multiple methods and compare the results.
+Temporal incompleteness is measured at the times of events by fitting the completeness magnitude to a window of 300 (or 500) events: 150 (250) past events, 1 (1) current event, 149 (249) future events.
 The window is constructed by the same algorithm as in the \textit{Last $n$ events benchmark}.
+In the main text we use the \textit{b-stability} method \cite{woessner_assessing_2005-1}.

+\textit{b-stability method} \cite{woessner_assessing_2005-1} is considered a reliable method for estimating the completeness magnitude.
+In the main text, the results presented are conditioned on this method of calculation for a window of 300 events.
+The results for conditioning on the b-stability method for windows of 500 and 1000 events are presented in Supplementary Table \ref{tab:mean_ll_additional_mc_cond}.

+\textit{Maximal curvature method} \cite{wiemer_minimum_2000} is used with a margin of $0.2$ units.
+The results for conditioning on this computation for windows of 300, 500 and 1000 events are presented in Supplementary Table \ref{tab:mean_ll_additional_mc_cond}.